 The user stories that need to be worked on are written in cards and arranged from high to low priority.
 If what I just said makes no sense to you, stop this right now and check my post about the Product Backlog.
 If you understood this, let’s continue talking about the cards in your Kanban.
 Other information can be added to the cards depending on the team internal organization: the person in charge of doing the task, the deadline, the estimated effort required to complete the work, a finer definition of the task, references to other cards, labels for systems affected or project epics or milestones…

 Other versions of the board use more vertical swim lanes for different stages (such as waiting for approval, testing…), or horizontal swim lanes for the different teams and for blockers and critical issues.
 Some have brief names and some include definitions of states that can help teams decide the right move to make.

 Kanban can be extended as much as you want.
-You can complement your user stories cards with colour stickers to indicate their priority or assignee, or use different card colours to differentiate stories that belong to different components of the project.
+You can complement your user stories cards with color stickers to indicate their priority or assignee, or use different card colors to differentiate stories that belong to different components of the project.

 Depending on your team size, the complexity of your project and other variables like the amount of supervision needed or the experience of the team you may want to use a simpler or more complex board.
-Remember that tools are at your service and not the other way around, and feel free to add your own personal flavour to your Kanban board.
+Remember that tools are at your service and not the other way around, and feel free to add your own personal flavor to your Kanban board.